ploneintranet/ploneintranet/docs/development/frontend/patterns.rst

     sudo npm install -g bower

 Which of course means you need to have the Node Package manager installed.
-This will be left as an excercise to the reader. :)
+This will be left as an exercise to the reader. :)

 Then, navigate to ``ploneintranet/prototype``, where we manage our bower dependencies, and run::